cwensel/cascading/README.md

 To download a pre-built distribution, visit [http://cascading.org/downloads/](http://cascading.org/downloads/), or use Maven (described below).

-The project includes eight Cascading jar files:
+The project includes nine Cascading jar files:

 * `cascading-core-x.y.z.jar`              - all Cascading Core class files
 * `cascading-xml-x.y.z.jar`               - all Cascading XML operations class files
 * `cascading-expression-x.y.z.jar`        - all Cascading Janino expression operations class files
 * `cascading-local-x.y.z.jar`             - all Cascading Local in-memory mode class files
 * `cascading-hadoop-x.y.z.jar`            - all Cascading Hadoop 1.x MapReduce mode class files
 * `cascading-hadoop2-io-x.y.z.jar`        - all Cascading Hadoop 2.x HDFS and IO related class files
 * `cascading-hadoop2-mr1-x.y.z.jar`       - all Cascading Hadoop 2.x MapReduce mode class files
 * `cascading-hadoop2-tez-x.y.z.jar`       - all Cascading Hadoop 2.x Tez mode class files
+* `cascading-hadoop2-tez-stats-x.y.z.jar` - all Cascading Tez YARN timeline server class files

 These class jars, along with, tests, source and javadoc jars, are all available via the [Conjars.org](http://conjars.org) Maven repository.

 Hadoop 1.x mode is where the Cascading application should run on a Hadoop *MapReduce* cluster.

-Hadoop 2.x MR1 is the same as above but for Hadoop 2.x releases.
+Hadoop 2.x MR1 mode is the same as above but for Hadoop 2.x releases.

 Hadoop 2.x Tez mode is where the Cascading application should run on an Apache Tez *DAG* cluster.

 Local mode is where the Cascading application will run locally in memory without any Hadoop dependencies or cluster distribution.
 This implementation has minimal to no robustness in low memory situations, by design.

 As of Cascading 3.x, all above jar files are built against Java 1.7.
 Prior versions of Cascading are built